Experiencing the Magic of Salzburg in Winter

 Museum of Modern Art

 From the lookout point, continue your walk through the gardens to the east, where you’ll find the top of the Modern Art Museum.
-Pause here, as you’ll have one of the best views over the city and fortress overlooking it.
+Pause here, as you’ll have one of the best views over the city and the fortress overlooking it.

-You can enter the museum with your Salzburg Card, or buy a ticket onsite for €12.
-Whether you plan to visit the museum or not, taking the Mönchsberg lift is the quickest way to get back down to the old town, without having to retrace your steps down the steep hill.
+You can buy tickets online in advance, or onsite for โฌ14 (free for kids).
+Whether you plan to visit the museum or not, taking the Mรถnchsberg lift is the quickest way to get back down to the old town, without having to retrace your steps down the steep hill (add another โฌ2 to your ticket for access to the lift).

 Exhibitions within the museum change regularly, and it’s a pleasant place to while away a few hours out of the cold.